particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 - Acknowledgements, session negotiation, device vitals, keep-alives etc. do not count against your data operations limit
 - Webhooks and server-sent-events (SSE) do not count against your data operations limit
 - Particle cloud API calls do not count against your data operations limit

+<sup>1</sup>During the transition period, stored data will not be measured, however the publish from the device will be measured.

 ### Cellular Data Limit